streetpea/chiaki-ng/docs/setup/configuration.md

     If you are in an area with bad Internet, as long as you have a good wireless router, you can get close to native performance.

-1. Open `chiaki-ng` and click the gear icon in the top right to open the settings menu
+1. Open `chiaki-ng` and click the gear icon in the top right or the options button on your controller to open the settings menu

     ![Open Settings](images/OpenSettings.png)

-2. Adjust the settings to your preferences.
+2. Adjust the settings to your preferences moving between settings by either clicking or using L1/R1.

     1. **General Settings**